 Senior dog care

 Caring for a senior dog is not unlike caring for a younger dog, assuming your pet is in relatively good health.
 Even if your older dog is showing some of the tougher signs of aging, his care can be made easy and effective with a little bit of planning and by taking preventative measures.
 According to the American Veterinary Medical Association, the most common issues geriatric pets face include arthritis, senility, cancer, and diseases of the heart, liver, and kidneys, to name a few.
-Some of these illnesses can be triggered or exacerbated by the hot weather that comes with the summer months, so taking those extra, important steps to keep your aging pet cool and comfortable will give him his best shot at maintaining his physical and mental health.
+Some of these illnesses can be triggered or exacerbated by the increase in body temperature that comes with hot weather in the summer months, so taking those extra, important steps to keep your aging pet cool and comfortable in a shady area will give him his best shot at maintaining his physical and mental health.

 Accounting for the heat is a precaution that should be taken with all dogs, and the ASPCA has a few things to look out for to keep your pet safe that ring true across the board, regardless of age.
 Easy access to water is an absolute must, as is providing a shady retreat, like a beach umbrella at the shore or a shady trail on a hike, if your dog seems to be overheating.
 (An overheated dog can usually be seen panting or drooling, and may have difficulty breathing or even collapse if attention isn't paid right away.)